kubeflow/spark-operator/docs/user-guide.md

 ### Dynamic Allocation

 The operator supports a limited form of [Spark Dynamic Resource Allocation](http://spark.apache.org/docs/latest/job-scheduling.html#dynamic-resource-allocation) through the shuffle tracking enhancement introduced in Spark 3.0.0 *without needing an external shuffle service* (not available in the Kubernetes mode).
-See this [issue](https://issues.apache.org/jira/browse/SPARK-27963) for detais on the enhancement.
+See this [issue](https://issues.apache.org/jira/browse/SPARK-27963) for details on the enhancement.
 To enable this limited form of dynamic allocation, follow the example below:

 ```yaml
 spec: